karenmeep/karenmeep.github.io/_posts/2016-01-01-more-than-an-office.md

-At the end of the 3rd day, post general employee onboarding (using the product, payroll etc), attendees moved into their first office.
+At the end of the 3rd day, post general employee on-boarding (using the product, payroll etc), attendees moved into their first office.

 Watching them move in was a treat.
-Oddly enough, it worked just as I hoped it would (things never do, so naturally I was surprised): They set up their workstations, some laughed at the webcomics I had so meticulously picked out and hung on the walls, then came the statement I was hoping to hear "I'll bring some of my things tomorrow to make this spot my own". **Ding!**
+Oddly enough, it worked just as I hoped it would (things never do, so naturally I was surprised): They set up their workstations, some laughed at the web-comics I had so meticulously picked out and hung on the walls, then came the statement I was hoping to hear "I'll bring some of my things tomorrow to make this spot my own". **Ding!**

 Success.
 They're making this their second home.